 When the living room, dining room and kitchen are part of one big space, pick a spot to be the center of holiday decorating interest—it helps the eye know where to go first.
-In this contemporary lodge-style home, the tall stone fireplace in the living room is a natural focal point, so it’s decked with Christmas decor from top to bottom.
+In this home, the fireplace in the living room is a natural focal point, so it’s decked with Christmas decor from top to bottom.

 Make the Most of the Mantel

 In an open-plan home, it’s tricky to get the holiday decorating scale right.
-When the fireplace is tall and super-visible, it’s easy for the decor on the mantel and hearth to look underwhelming.
+When the fireplace is tall and super-visible, it’s easy for the decor on the mantel to look underwhelming.
 So don’t be afraid to go big.
-Anchor your holiday fireplace decor with a large element, like a pair of crossed skis supporting a nest of greenery and framing a bold Christmas greeting.
-Hang large stockings from the mantel shelf, and deck the hearth with a good-sized piece, like a lighted deer figure usually found in outdoor decor.
+Anchor your holiday fireplace decor with a large element, like a snow-flocked wreath.
+Decorate the mantel shelf with Christmas cards, deer figurines and berry trees.
+Cover garland with poinsettias and hang large stockings from it.

 Scale the Christmas Tree to the Space